Beasley Broadcast Group (BBGI) Set to Announce Earnings on Wednesday

-Beasley Broadcast Group (NASDAQ:BBGI – Get Free Report) is scheduled to be issuing its quarterly earnings data on Wednesday, April 24th.
+Beasley Broadcast Group (NASDAQ:BBGI – Get Free Report) is scheduled to announce its earnings results on Wednesday, April 24th.

-Beasley Broadcast Group (NASDAQ:BBGI – Get Free Report) last announced its earnings results on Monday, February 12th.
+Beasley Broadcast Group (NASDAQ:BBGI – Get Free Report) last announced its quarterly earnings results on Monday, February 12th.
 The company reported ($0.13) EPS for the quarter, missing analysts’ consensus estimates of ($0.07) by ($0.06).
+The company had revenue of $65.75 million during the quarter, compared to analyst estimates of $66.05 million.
 Beasley Broadcast Group had a negative net margin of 30.40% and a negative return on equity of 3.99%.
-The firm had revenue of $65.75 million for the quarter, compared to analysts’ expectations of $66.05 million.
 On average, analysts expect Beasley Broadcast Group to post $0 EPS for the current fiscal year and $0 EPS for the next fiscal year.

 Wall Street Analysts Forecast Growth